Standard Oil: Legacy and criticism of breakup

-Some have speculated that if not for that court ruling, Standard Oil could have possibly been worth more than $1 trillion in the 2000s.
+Some have speculated that if not for that court ruling, Standard Oil could have possibly been worth more than $1 trillion by the 2000s.
 Whether the breakup of Standard Oil was beneficial is a matter of some controversy.
-Some economists believe that Standard Oil was not a monopoly, and argue that the intense free market competition resulted in cheaper oil prices and more diverse petroleum products.
-Critics claimed that success in meeting consumer needs was driving other companies, who were not as successful, out of the market.
+Some economists believe that Standard Oil was not a monopoly and argue that the intense free market competition resulted in cheaper oil prices and more diverse petroleum products.

-An example of this thinking was given in 1890, when Rep. William Mason, arguing in favor of the Sherman Antitrust Act, said: "trusts have made products cheaper, have reduced prices; but if the price of oil, for instance, were reduced to one cent a barrel, it would not right the wrong done to people of this country by the trusts which have destroyed legitimate competition and driven honest men from legitimate business enterprise".

 The Sherman Antitrust Act prohibits the restraint of trade.
 Defenders of Standard Oil insist that the company did not restrain trade; they were simply superior competitors.
 The federal courts ruled otherwise.

+Critics claimed that success in meeting consumer needs was driving other companies who were not as successful out of the market.
+An example of this thinking was given in 1890, when Representative William Mason, arguing in favor of the Sherman Antitrust Act, said: "trusts have made products cheaper, have reduced prices; but if the price of oil, for instance, were reduced to one cent a barrel, it would not right the wrong done to people of this country by the trusts which have destroyed legitimate competition and driven honest men from legitimate business enterprise".

 Some economic historians have observed that Standard Oil was in the process of losing its monopoly at the time of its breakup in 1911.
-Although Standard had 90 percent of American refining capacity in 1880, by 1911, that had shrunk to between 60 and 65 percent because of the expansion in capacity by competitors.
+Although Standard had 90 percent of American refining capacity in 1880, by 1911 that had shrunk to between 60 and 65 percent because of the expansion in capacity by competitors.
 Numerous regional competitors (such as Pure Oil in the East, Texaco and Gulf Oil in the Gulf Coast, Cities Service and Sun in the Midcontinent, Union in California, and Shell overseas) had organized themselves into competitive vertically integrated oil companies, the industry structure pioneered years earlier by Standard itself.